savoirfairelinux/building-inclusive-open-source-software/docs/C-IDE.md

-# 🎨 D-IDE: Inclusive design 101
+# 🎨 C-IDE: Inclusive design 101

     This module aims at giving accessibility and inclusiveness essentials for app design.